 Some jewellery shops have their own workshops

 and offer a remarkable choice of models and design.

-You will find everything from original design to
+You will find everything in design and various

 dealers are generally very knowledgeable about import

 gold in other countries.
 Make sure to receive your

 VAT Free shopping voucher with any of your big buys,